-- Establish framework and mechanism for regional cooperation and mutual assistance; - Support the signing and ratification of both the Malabo and Budapest Conventions; - Establish regional CERT and forensic labs - Set up regional centers of excellence for training and research - Ensure commercial rights of the use of personal data of Africa's citizens stays in Africa or provide a fair commercial share to Africa.
+- > Establish a framework on Data Policy and management for Africa - > Establish framework and mechanism for regional cooperation and mutual assistance; - Support the signing and ratification of the Malabo Convention; - Develop incident reporting and information sharing frameworks among National CERTS in Member States. - Establish regional CERT and forensic labs - > Set up regional centers of excellence for training and research - Ensure commercial rights of the use of personal data of Africa's citizens staying in Africa or provide a fair commercial share to Africa. - Support the UN-led process for the establishment of the Global Cybersecurity Framework under the UN - > Establish electronic certification schemes and mutual recognition mechanisms in Africa